Celebrity chef, TV host, and bestselling author

 Melissa connects with college students on topics of personal and professional growth, strategies for success, cooking on a college budget and with limited resources, as well as her personal experiences as a college student and how those experiences have shaped the person she is today.

 Melissa grew up poor and often without the food she needed every day.
 Melissa speaks about her personal experiences including those who helped her, how she and her family managed, lessons she learned, and how these experiences influence her life today.
-She also sheds light on the childhood hunger statistics today in the United States and how we all can help end childhood hunger.

 Praise for Melissa d’Arabian